Requesting Academic Accommodations

 Please note:

 The requested accommodations are limited to those that are recommended and/or for which the student has either received prior approval.
 If there has been a change in the nature of the disability and/or the recommended accommodations, documentation must be submitted to support the new request.
-The student should then adhere to the guidelines outlined in Part I: Medical Documentation.
+The student should then adhere to the guidelines outlined in Part I: Supporting Documentation.

 Documentation Submitted After the Start of the Semester

-Students who submit documentation after the start of the semester should allow three weeks for a determination on the appropriateness of documentation submitted.
+Students who submit documentation after the start of the semester should allow two weeks for a determination on the appropriateness of documentation submitted.
 Students should not expect a request for accommodations to be approved for an exam that they have in the same week or subsequent two weeks.

 Once documentation and a request for accommodations have been approved, a student cannot then retroactively request accommodations for a test already taken.